vpurana/NppBgimg/README.md

 # NppBgimg
 ***UNOFFICIAL***, Modifies the code of Notepad++ to draw background image.
+- Support both GDI and D2D
+- Only has Uniform To Fill mode.
 !
 WORD WRAP IS NOT SUPPORT !

 # Usage